ruili4UCSD/CSE151A_WIN24_GROUP/README.md

 In this study, we explored three different machine learning models — K-Nearest Neighbors (KNN), Decision Tree, and Neural Network — to predict the difficulty level of LeetCode problems.

 Having analyzed each of the different models, a conclusion that we are not excited to arrive to is that our dataset is not ideal for analysis.
 We have not been able to obtain a high accuracy in neither of the models, with the maximum accuracy having been obtained with the neural network, with an accuracy of 68% for testing data and 70% for training data.
+Although this accuracy is not as high as we would like, we note that it is better than chance, which in our case would be randomly guessing one of three classes, leading to an accuracy of approximately 33%.

 We believe that a reason behind this could be the imbalanced distribution of the data, with the majority of problems falling into the medium difficulty category.
 This imbalance might have led to skewed model predictions and hindered their ability to accurately classify instances across all difficulty levels.

 Looking ahead, we recognize the need for improvements to enhance the accuracy of our predictive models.
-Implementing the strategies outlined in the discussion section, such as refining data preprocessing techniques and expanding our hyperparameter tuning, holds promise for improving model performance.
+Implementing the strategies outlined in the discussion section, such as refining data preprocessing techniques, as well as sampling techniques, expanding our hyperparameter tuning, and incorporating natural language processing, hold promise for improving model performance.
 Additionally, acquiring a more comprehensive dataset with a balanced distribution of problem difficulty could yield more accurate and reliable predictions.

 In summary, while our initial findings may not be as promising as hoped, we remain optimistic about the potential for future improvements.